-Spaces can be used to segment network traffic for the purposes of:
+A space is used to help segment network traffic for the purpose of:

 - Network performance